etjump/etjump/styleguide.md

 ```

-- Classes should be in a namespace.
+- Everything new (ETJump related) should be in a namespace.
 Use ETJump:: if more appropriate is not available. (e.g. DateTime:: for date utilities)
 ```C++
 namespace ETJump {
   class Example {